Bail in the United States: Criticism

 Criticism of the practice of giving bail in the United States tends to be directed at the system of cash bail.
 A core assumption underlying the system of cash bail is the idea that defendants are more likely to avoid criminal activity and attend court if they have a negative financial incentive.
 Critics of the system of cash bail often argue that this assumption is incorrect.
-Research suggests that there is no evidence that the use of cash bail increases public safety and very mixed evidence about its effects on appearance rates in court.
-Many defendants appear in court without incarceration or monitoring.
 Low-cost alternatives that can increase appearances in court include automated court notification reminders via text messages.

-Pretrial detention has been documented as harming individuals, families and communities, and as reinforcing social inequalities.
 Negative consequences of pretrial detention include damage to a defendant's job, loss of income, housing, family and community relationships, and custody of children.
-The weight of paying for bail premiums often falls on other family members, frequently women, who may be faced with the choice of paying for bail premiums or necessities such as rent, food, and medicine.
-Those imprisoned are at risk for both their physical and mental health.
-Pretrial incarceration also increases the risk that defendants may be wrongly convicted or drawn further into crime.
+The weight of paying for bail premiums often falls on other family members, who may be faced with the choice of paying for bail premiums or necessities such as rent, food, and medicine.
+Pretrial incarceration may also increase the risk that defendants may be wrongly convicted or drawn further into crime.

+As of 2017, approximately 450,000 people were being held in pretrial detention at any given time because they were denied bail or were unable to pay the amount of bail that had been set.

 A 2015 study of a "large northern urban jurisdiction in the United States" found that women who were released on bond had their bond set on average 54% lower than the bond that men were required to pay for comparable offenses.
 Based upon their findings and a review of other articles that examined gender-based disparities in criminal prosecutions, the authors asserted that there is strong evidence that women were more likely than men to be treated leniently by the judicial system.

 Studies have documented that "the field of bail produces patterned and predictable harms that disproportionally fall on the poor and people of color."
-The system has been shown to be affected by racial bias against black and Latino/a defendants as compared to white defendants.
+The system has been shown to be affected by racial bias against Black and Latin American defendants as compared to white defendants.
 White defendants are more likely to be released and less likely to have financial bail set.
 A defendant's chance of being released pre-trial is affected by how wealthy they are, with the intersection of wealth and race working against people of color.